Mock-AI-Interviewer/mock-ai-interviewer/backend/backend/db/README.md

   - `mongodb://localhost:27017`
   - This is the default connection string for MongoDB

 ## Initialising Database

-- Once connected you can run `poetry run ./migration/intiailise_db.py` to initialise the databse with the default example data found in `./examples`
+- Once connected you can run `python ./migration/intiailise_db.py` to initialise the databse with the default example data found in `./examples`
 - Afterwards you should be able to use mongo compass to see the data.
 An example of this is shown in the image below:
 - ![Mongo Compass Example](./images/db-initialised-example.png)

+## Clearing Database

+- To clear the database you can run `python ./migration/drop_all_collections.py`
+- This clears all the collections in the database

 ## Example Data